Boyfriend (Ashlee Simpson song): Music video

 The single's music video, directed by Marc Webb, was filmed in Los Angeles, California over two days, August 31 – September 1, 2005.
 It was the subject of an episode of the MTV show Making the Video that aired on September 12, with the completed video premiering at the end of the episode.
 Simpson appeared to premiere the video on Total Request Live on September 13, and it debuted on the TRL top ten countdown on September 14 at number nine, rising to number three the next day, and reaching number one on September 20.
 It spent a total of three days at number one, and was on the countdown for 32 days, with its last day being November 7.

 The video starts off with a car chase as Simpson is pursued by the police.
 Eventually she evades them and reaches a junkyard, where she and her band perform the song before a crowd of young people.
 At the end of the video Simpson jumps into the arms of Efren Ramirez, and he carries her away.
 The music video won the award for Best Pop Video at the MTV Australia Video Music Awards in April 2006.

-Performances
+Live performances

 Simpson performed "Boyfriend" on Sessions@AOL on the Internet and subsequently on Saturday Night Live on the October 8/9 episode, as the second of her two performances that night (the first being "Catch Me When I Fall").
 On the album's U.S. release date, October 18, she performed the song on Good Morning America and Total Request Live, and then on the October 21 episode of The Tonight Show and the October 24 episode of The Ellen DeGeneres Show.
 Aside from these performances, she also sings "Boyfriend" on tour.

-In January 2006, she performed the song on Top of the Pops Reloaded in the UK.
-Ashlee then went on to perform "Boyfriend" on the UK's Top Of The Pops on February 5.
+In January 2006, Simpson performed the song on Top of the Pops Reloaded in the UK.
+Simpson then went on to perform "Boyfriend" on the UK's Top of the Pops on February 5.
 On April 12, she sang "Boyfriend" at the MTV Australia Video Music Awards (which she also hosted), before starting to sing "L.O.V.E."